tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

     Response endDayTestResponse = validationEnddayofyearInrange(eventDate, startDayOfYear);

 the Test will not return the desired result, even if the implementation is correct.
-Thus correct matching of input terms to the `Implementation` of each Test is critical.
+Thus correct matching of input terms to the implementation of each Test is critical.

 Multiple approaches are possible to correctly match input Darwin Core terms onto method signatures for methods that implement Tests.

 ##### 6.4.4.1 Binding Darwin Core Data (normative)

-The BDQ standard is entirely agnostic as to how the binding between domain terms (i.e., input Darwin Core terms) and `Information Elements` considered inside Test `Implementations` is done.
+The BDQ standard is entirely agnostic as to how the binding between domain terms (i.e., input Darwin Core terms) and `Information Elements` considered inside Test implementations is done.
 Implementers MAY freely implement in any appropriate way for their environment.
-However, Test `Implementations` MUST provide structured `Responses` containing `Response.status`, `Response.result`, and `Response.comment`.
+However, Test Implementations MUST provide structured `Responses` containing `Response.status`, `Response.result`, and `Response.comment`.

-`Implementations` MAY define objects corresponding to the set of `Information Elements` for each Test, and may pass the object to the Test `Implementation` (pushing the problem of binding input values to the correct properties of these objects upstream). `Implementations` MAY operate on domain objects (e.g., Darwin Core objects), with a Test `Implementation` taking a domain object as input and extracting the `Information Element` `Acted Upon` and the `Information Element` `Consulted` from that object internally. `Implementations` MAY be methods on domain objects (e.g., Darwin Core objects) and assert the results as properties of the domain object.
+Implementations MAY define objects corresponding to the set of `Information Elements` for each Test, and may pass the object to the Test implementation (pushing the problem of binding input values to the correct properties of these objects upstream).
+Implementations MAY operate on domain objects (e.g., Darwin Core objects), with a Test implementation taking a domain object as input and extracting the `Information Element` `Acted Upon` and the `Information Element` `Consulted` from that object internally.
+Implementations MAY be methods on domain objects (e.g., Darwin Core objects) and assert the results as properties of the domain object.

-Implementers MAY use any approach appropriate for their language(s) and environment to pass data into Test `Implementations`.
+Implementers MAY use any approach appropriate for their language(s) and environment to pass data into Test implementations.

 ##### 6.4.4.2 Examples of matching input Darwin Core to Method parameters (non-normative)

-If a Test `Implementation` is function that takes Darwin Core terms as input parameters, the function (or method) call becomes the point of concern for correctly matching input Darwin Core terms to the `Parameters` of the Test (function or method).
+If a Test implementation is function that takes Darwin Core terms as input parameters, the function (or method) call becomes the point of concern for correctly matching input Darwin Core terms to the `Parameters` of the Test (function or method).

-In Java, annotating method parameters and using reflection to bind between the execution framework and Test `Implementations` works well.
+In Java, annotating method parameters and using reflection to bind between the execution framework and Test implementations works well.
 Following is a simplified code snippet from the FilteredPush `event_date_qc` library (Morris & Lowery 2025) that uses Java annotations, (e.g., @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which `Information Element`.

     public Response validationEnddayofyearInrange(
             @ActedUpon(value="dwc:endDayOfYear") String endDay,